RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 For this lab, we will start and group the servers into _WHAT_ - load balancers (lbservers) and WildFly Swarm application servers (wildflyservers).

- :thumbsup: Another inventory best practice is that if you happen to have servers which are named 'srv1234-e445.gdml.oo.sld.foo' or as meaningless, you may want to think about giving your servers meaningful aliases in your inventory, such as web1 or etc. The reason for this is _readability_.
+ :thumbsup: Another inventory best practice is that if you happen to have systems which are named 'srv1234-e445.gdml.oo.sld.foo' or as meaningless, you may want to think about giving your systems human meaningful aliases in your inventory, such as web1 or etc. The reason for this is _readability_.
 Both your playbooks and your playbooks output will become more readable.
-We will soon implement some meaningful aliases for our systems.
+We will soon implement some human meaningful aliases for the systems in this lab.

  :exclamation: Before we continue on, make sure that the $WORK_DIR variable is defined.
 If $WORK_DIR is not defined, [take a look at the preparations.](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-0)\